minakod/minakod.github.io/essays/cram_release_note8.md

-For the next two weeks, I would like to work on improving the cram page that interviewer might take a look.
+For the next two weeks, I would like to continue working on improving the cram page that interviewer might take a look.

-* Cram home page: I will make the cram home page as up to date with screenshots of working systems or pages with some realistic data.
-* Deploy on Galaxy: I would try to build the cram on the galaxy and make it functions on brows.
+* Deploy on Galaxy: I will continue working on deployment and make it function on the galaxy.
-* Fix Bugs: during the deployment, I will find major bugs that pop up and fix important bugs.
+* Fix Bugs: I will find major bugs that pop up during the deployment and fix important bugs.